 We are a licensed no profit organisation and we collaborate only with legally registered foreign associations that have stood the test of time and have proved to be trustworthy, fair and with no aim in mind but saving as many lives as possible.

-At the moment we work with rescues in Spain, Portugal, Romania, Bulgaria, Bosnia, Greece and are open to new collaborations.
+At the moment we work with rescues in Spain, Portugal, Romania, Bulgaria, Bosnia, Greece, Italy and are open to new collaborations.